 Then, Touko lost the sound of her own breathing.
 She lost the sound of the wind and her aunt’s voice.
 The next thing she heard was her aunt trying to encourage her.

 “Now then, Touko.
 Come back to us quickly, y’hear?
 For now, go get that red cobalt for Shuichi.
-After you get that from him, come home.
+After you get that for him, come home.
 I’ll wait for you to get back.
 I promise.”

-If Touko was really going to leave the village and go to the capital, she’d be leaving in ten days.
-On the tenth day in the morning, the traders' cart from the capital left the village, carrying Touko and Kanata along with it.
+On the tenth day in the morning, the traders’ cart from the capital left the village, carrying Touko and Kanata along with it.

-The carts’ heavily armored, boxy hulls were larger than two villagers' houses put together.
+The black carts’ heavily armored, boxy hulls were larger than two villagers’ houses put together.
 Mischievous children always tried to scale them.
 Save for the rugged wheels on the carts, there was no foothold anywhere.

 It was rumored that these sturdy carts could run over a few trees and move on, taking no damage.
-A road has been cut through the forest over the years so that the carts could run the same routes to and from the province’s villages every six months.
+A road had been cut through the forest over the years so that the carts could run the same routes to and from the province’s villages every six months.

 Those who bothered to look closely at the carts would notice scratches and other minor wear from travel.
-Two carts visited Touko’s village at a time.
+Two black carts visited Touko’s village at a time.
 They stopped inside the village gate, put up a red-and-white striped tent, and set up a shop.
 The women of the village opened a temporary kitchen, making fried sweet things for sale.
-Delicious smells wafted through the air whenever the carts came to town.
+Delicious smells wafted through the air whenever the black carts came to town.

-Red-lacquered combs, millstones, hand mirrors, knives, seeds, fabrics, brooms... the carts seemed to contain anything that anyone might need.
+Red-lacquered combs, millstones, hand mirrors, knives, seeds, fabrics, brooms… the carts seemed to contain anything that anyone might need.
 Touko watched the carts set up shop with Kanata glued to her side.
-It was the second day since the arrival of the carts.
+It was the second day since the arrival of the black carts.
 Touko remembered going shopping here with her parents, her mother leading her by the hand.
-She’d purchased a barette with a red flower enameled on it.
+She’d purchased a barrette with a red flower enameled on it.
 The carts that were here now were probably the same ones she’d seen then.
-There was a lightness to the mood in the village that everyone shared as they flocked to the carts.
+There was a lightness to the mood in the village that everyone shared as they flocked to the market.

-My parents bought it for me, but I lost it, Touko thought.
+My parents bought the barrette for me, but I lost it, Touko thought.
 Where did it go?

 Flower petals fell from the trees high on the hill.
 Rain clouds gathered in the sky above, dappling shadows over the flowering trees.
 It rained every year when the flowers were in full bloom.
 As the sky grew darker and darker, Touko and the dog sat a little off to the side, watching people make their purchases and hurry home ahead of the rain.
 Petals were still falling, dancing in the air slowly before landing feather-light on the ground.

 In the evening, the carts closed up and no one shopped, because it would be a terrible waste of light.
 The villagers returned to their homes before full nightfall, and the cart crews slept inside their black vehicles.